Monster High: Escape from Skull Shores: Plot

-With Spring Break over, the ghouls try to make Andy feel at home at Monster High, which turns out to be more work than initially thought.
-Due to Andy's long-time isolation, he is unfamiliar with 21st century technology.
-At one point, Headless Headmistress Bloodgood makes an announcement over the intercom, prompting Andy to believe there's someone stuck in 'that box', which he rips from the wall.
-The students and teachers take it in stride though, laughing about Andy's antics.
-Andy starts feeling welcomed, yet remains doubtful that the others would like him if they knew about his true nature.
+With Spring Break over, the students try to make Andy feel at home at Monster High, which turns out to be more work than initially thought.
+Due to Andy's long-time isolation, he is unfamiliar with 21st-century technology, but he soon starts feeling welcomed, despite remaining doubtful that the others would like him if they knew about his true nature.

-After some days, Headless Headmistress Bloodgood orders everyone to the auditorium for a speech about tolerance by a human guest speaker.
-While the human appears merely eccentric at first, he starts calling the students "specimens" and "oddities" and appears particularly intent on tormenting Andy.
-An enraged Bloodgood demands that he leave, as his speech has nothing to do with tolerance.
-The man joyously explains he didn't mean to lecture about tolerance, but about intolerance.
-Pestering Andy further, he is slammed away by the boy, and the man's disguise falls off, exposing him as Farnum.
-Several students try to fight Farnum, but Farnum is too quick and witty for them.

-Andy, pushed by the chaos, transforms and bursts through the roof, sending the other students and teachers fleeing for their lives as the ceiling comes down on them.
-Frankie tries in vain to calm Andy, who picks her up and climbs one of Monster High's towers to escape the chaos with her.
-Farnum and Kipling, however, show up on the bridge between the towers and Farnum tells Andy that, just as with Kipling, a freak like him has nowhere else to turn to than to a man like Farnum.
-Though Andy agrees with Farnum's reasoning and again turns himself in, Frankie convinces him that while he has his issues, he belongs at Monster High.
-Kipling, finally fed up with Farnum's abuse and realizing that Frankie is right, takes off his hood, revealing that his ears are shaped like an elephant's, and stands up to Farnum before he picks him up and throws him into a tar pit.
-During his fall, Farnum crosses paths with a flock of birds, causing him to end up not only tarred, but feathered too.
-The humans Farnum had called to take Andy into custody mistake Farnum for the beast (due to his freaky look with tar and feathers) and capture him.
+After some days, Bloodgood orders everyone to the auditorium for a speech about tolerance by a human guest speaker.
+While the man appears merely eccentric at first, he starts calling the students "specimens" and "oddities" and appears intent on tormenting Andy.
+Bloodgood demands him to leave, but the man joyously explains that he did not mean to lecture about tolerance, but about intolerance, and reveals himself to be Farnum, who overwhelms some of the students.
+Aggravated by the chaos, Andy transforms and takes Frankie before climbing one of the school’s towers to escape.
+Farnum then shows up on the bridge and tells Andy that, just as with Kipling, a freak like him has nowhere else to turn to than to a man like Farnum.
+Though Andy agrees with Farnum's reasoning and turns himself back in, Frankie convinces him that while he has his issues, he belongs at Monster High.
+Kipling, finally having had enough with Farnum's abuse and realizing that Frankie is right, takes off his hood, revealing his elephant-like ears, and stands up to Farnum before he picks him up and throws him into a tar pit.
+During his fall, Farnum crosses paths with a flock of birds, whose feathers stick to the tar, and is afterwards taken into custody by the humans.